 Haseloff warns: AfD victory brings emigration in Saxony-Anhalt!

-With a view to the social challenges, Haseloff emphasizes: "We have to take care of those who can stay here and accelerate their integration."
-At the same time, he calls for an overall package to reduce illegal migration, which should also include the abolition of pull effects.
-He sees this as crucial to regain the trust of the population.
+With a view to the social challenges, Haseloff emphasizes: “We have to take care of those who are allowed to stay here and accelerate their integration.”
+At the same time, he is calling for an overall package to reduce illegal migration, which should also include the abolition of pull effects.
+He sees this as crucial to regaining the trust of the population.

 Another concern of Haseloff is the fair distribution of the 100 billion euros from the debt package, which is to be used according to the Königstein key.
-He also advocates an increase in efficiency in the health system and lower social security contributions for families with children to create incentives to the birth of children.
+He also advocates increasing efficiency in the health system and lower social security contributions for families with children in order to create incentives to have children.

 Farewell to politics?

-Whether Haseloff will compete again in the next state election.
-However, he talks about the fact that he may be available as a top candidate again in autumn 2026 if democracy needs a change.
-In the event of a power gain from the AfD, he even thinks of leaving his homeland, which underlines his concern about political development.
-"That would be a system change that I would not support," explains the Prime Minister.
+He leaves it open whether Haseloff will run again in the next state election.
+However, he talks about the fact that he may be available as the top candidate again in the fall of 2026 if democracy needs a change.
+If the AfD gains power, he is even considering leaving his homeland, which underlines his concerns about political developments.
+“That would be a system change that I would not support,” explains the Prime Minister.

-In addition to these political issues, Haseloff also comments on economic matters.
-With the investment policy of the new government, he sees a ray of hope after three years of recessive development.
-However, he criticizes the EU environmental policy requirements as hostile to the economy, especially with regard to the planned Chip factory in Intel in Magdeburg, the strategic importance of which is particularly important to him for Europe.
-The regulation around Feldhamster is also problematic, which make it difficult to live on the area reserved for the factory and the planning, according to picture.
+In addition to these political topics, Haseloff also comments on economic matters.
+He sees the new government's investment policy as a ray of hope after three years of recession.
+However, he criticizes the EU's environmental policy requirements as anti-business, especially with regard to Intel's planned chip factory in Magdeburg, whose strategic importance for Europe is particularly important to him.
+The regulation surrounding field hamsters, which live in the area reserved for the factory and make planning difficult, is also problematic, according to Bild.

-As is the case with Saxony-Anhalt and Germany as a whole, it remains exciting.
-Reiner Haseloff clearly opposes trends from the right and left edge of the political landscape and relies on a constructive and future -oriented policy to tackle the challenges.
+What will happen next for Saxony-Anhalt and Germany as a whole remains exciting.
+Reiner Haseloff clearly opposes trends from the right and left edges of the political landscape and relies on constructive and future-oriented politics in order to tackle the challenges.